Donald Walter Cameron of Lochiel: Career

 Lochiel travelled to North America several times: firstly with his wife in 1913, and again in 1923, returning in 1924.
 He was also a passionate advocate of the Scottish Gaelic revival and served as Chief, Gaelic society of Inverness (although he could not speak the language himself).
-He was also the first Cameron Chief to organise Clan Cameron gatherings, which took place for the first time in 1938.
+He was also the first chief to organise Clan Cameron gatherings, which took place for the first time in 1938.

 During the Second World War, he vacated his residence of Achnacarry to the military for 25,000 soldiers to undergo elite commando training between 1942 and 1945.
 Achnacarry, transformed into the Commando Basic Training Centre, was known to the soldiers as "Castle Commando".

 Family

 In 1906, Lochiel married Lady Hermione Emily Graham (1882–1978), second daughter of Douglas Graham, 5th Duke of Montrose, and his wife, Violet Graham, Duchess of Montrose, daughter of Sir Frederick Graham, 3rd Baronet.
 They had the following issue: